Some applications of Menke's JSJ decomposition for symplectic fillings: Proofs

-Having made these preparations, we now suppose that $(W,\omega)$ is a strong symplectic filling of $(M,\xi)$.
-Applying Theorem \ref{thm:jsj} to this filling yields $(W',\omega')$, a strong symplectic filling of its boundary $(M',\xi')$, which we may write as
+Having made these preparations, we now suppose that $(W,\omega)$ is an exact symplectic filling of $(M,\xi)$.
+Applying Theorem \ref{thm:jsj} to this filling yields $(W',\omega')$, an exact symplectic filling of its boundary $(M',\xi')$, which we may write as

 for some identifications $\partial S\to\partial V_i$, where $S$ is a solid torus.
 The gluing maps $\partial S\to\partial V_i$ identify dividing curves, but the meridian $\mu_{S}$ of $S$ could in principle take any number of values.
 Our first observation is that, because $\Gamma_{V_i}$ is vertical, $\mu_{S}=(1,m)\in\mathbb{Z}^2$ for some $m\in\mathbb{Z}$.
 Next, the fact that $(M',\xi')$ is fillable means that each of $M_1$ and $M_2$ is tight.
 On $M_1$, we see that as we move from the core of $S$ to $\partial V_1$ and then towards the core of $V_1$, the contact planes rotate from the slope of $\mu_S$ towards that of $\Gamma_{V_1}$, and finally towards the slope of $\mu_{V_1}$.
 Because of our assumption that $p<q(\tb(L)-2)$, we find that $-1<\mu_{V_1}<0$.
 Tightness demands that the total rotation of the contact planes is through an angle smaller than $\pi$, meaning that $m\geq 0$.
 See Figure \ref{fig:slopes}.
-On $M_2$ we see that the contact planes rotate counterclockwise from 1, the slope of $\Gamma_{\partial N(L)}$, to the slope of $\Gamma_{\partial N(S_-(L))}$, and finally to the slope $m$ of $\mu_S$.
+On $M_2$ we see that the contact planes rotate counterclockwise from 1, the slope of $\Gamma_{\partial \nu(L)}$, to the slope of $\Gamma_{\partial \nu(S_-(L))}$, and finally to the slope $m$ of $\mu_S$.
 Because this rotation must be smaller than $\pi$, we see that $m\leq 0$.
 So we conclude that $m=0$.\\